 Drug Free America Foundation, Inc. is a drug prevention and policy organization committed to developing strategies that prevent drug use and promote sustained recovery.
-The Drug Free America Foundation, Inc. vision is a world where all people live free of illicit drugs.
+The Drug Free America Foundation, Inc. vision is a world where all people live free of the burden of drug abuse.
 Drug Free America Foundation is a Non-Governmental Organization (NGO) in Special Consultative Status with the Economic and Social Council of the United Nations.

 Our Divisions Are:

 The Institute on Global Drug Policy is an alliance of physicians, scientists, attorneys and drug specialists advocating public policies that curtail the use of illicit and misuse of licit drugs and alcohol.

 The International Scientific and Medical Forum on Drug Abuse is a brain trust of the world’s leading researchers involved in drug-related research and physicians concerned about the drug abuse problem.
 This group helps to dispel misinformation related to current drug issues in the media.

 The International Task Force on Strategic Drug Policy is a network of professionals and community leaders who support and promote drug demand reduction principles, develop community coalitions and strive to advance communication and cooperation among non-governmental organizations who are working to stem illicit drugs and promote sound drug policy around the world.